Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Average effects with a misspecified exposure

-\textbf{Direct and indirect effects.} The direct and indirect treatment effects under exposure mappings $\{d_i,i\in[n]\}$ and $\RCT(\pi)$ can be written in a similar way,
+\textbf{Direct and indirect effects.} The direct and indirect treatment effects under exposure mappings $\{d_i,i\in[n]\}$ and $\RCT(\pi)$ are defined analogously:

-When exposures are correctly specified, our object coincides with the oracle counterparts \eqref{eq:oracle estimand}.
-Our first result states that these exposure-based estimands admit exactly the same decomposition in \cite{hu2022average} as well.
-Its proof is very simple and deferred to appendices.
+When exposures are correctly specified, these estimands coincide with their oracle counterparts in \eqref{eq:oracle estimand}.
+Our first result states that these exposure-based estimands admit exactly the same decomposition as in \citet{hu2022average}.
+The proof is simple and is deferred to the appendix.

-\begin{theorem} Under $\RCT(\pi)$ (Assumption~\ref{assump:RCT}), it holds that $\tau_{\MPE}(\pi) \;=\; \tau_{\ADE}(\pi) \;+\; \tau_{\AIE}(\pi).$ \end{theorem}
+\begin{theorem} Under $\RCT(\pi)$ (Assumption~\ref{assump:RCT}), it holds that \end{theorem}